Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 • The boat tends to get very crowded.

 • Therefore, embarking and disembarking about 1500 people (or more) implies a waste of time.
-Besides, by the time you make it to Balos, there’re hardly any spots left on the beach.
+Besides, by the time you make it to Balos, hardly any spots are left on the beach.

 • Snacks, lunch, and drinks are sold on board, but prices are a bit on the high side.

-• Conclusion: if you don’t like crowds, if you easily get seasick, don’t enjoy the smell of boat fuel, or hate schedules, don’t go to Balos with the daily cruise.
+• Conclusion: if you don’t like crowds or if you quickly get seasick, don’t enjoy the smell of boat fuel, or hate schedules, don’t go to Balos with the daily cruise.

 Boats and beach bar in Balos, Crete.